oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 ## Manageability: Impossibility to Use Aliases or Defined Sets

-The same approach as the one discussed for IP prefixes can be generalized by introduing the concept of "aliases" or "defined sets".
+The same approach as the one discussed for IP prefixes can be generalized by introducing the concept of "aliases" or "defined sets".

 The defined sets are reusable definitions across several ACLs.
 Each category is modelled in YANG as a list of parameters related to the class it represents.
 The following sets can be considered: